WhythZ/KingdomRushLite/README.md

 |[SDL_ttf](https://github.com/libsdl-org/SDL_ttf)|SDL2_ttf-devel-2.22.0-VC|
 |[SDL_mixer](https://github.com/libsdl-org/SDL_mixer)|SDL2_mixer-devel-2.8.0-VC|

-Notice that the libraries are all in MSVC version, if you want to build by MinGW, remember to replace the libraries with corresponding versions

-To build the game by MSVC and CMake, run following commands in cmd from root directory, then you'll find `KingdomRushLite.exe` in `build\KingdomRushLite\Release\`, or you can just open the repo in Visual Studio and run in Release mode
+You can directly run the project in Visual Studio in `Release` mode, or mannully build the game using MSVC and CMake by running following commands in cmd from directory of `CMakeLists.txt`, then you'll find the `.exe` file in `build\KingdomRushLite\Release\`

 ```
 mkdir build